-- This competition is open to all UK residents aged between 4 and 16 year olds in the UK.
+- This competition is open to all UK residents aged between 4 and 11 years old in the UK.

-- The closing date of the competition is DATE.
+- The closing date of the competition is Friday 24th April 2020.

-- There will be 3 age categories within the competition: 4 to 7 years old, 8 to 11 years old, and 12 to 16 years old.
-Entrants will be entered into the age category they fall into at point of entry not at close of competition on CLOSING DATE, or at the point of judging.
+- There will be 2 age categories within the competition: 4 to 7 years old and 8 to 11 years old.
+Entrants will be entered into the age category they fall into at point of entry not at close of competition on Friday 24th April 2020, or at the point of judging.

 - All entries must be original and the entrants' own work.

-- Entrants can enter by downloading and completing the standard application form available atwww.crackingideas.com/competition or hard copies are available on request from email@example.com or from the freepost address at: Freepost CF 4185 Newport NP20 1ZZ.
+- Entrants can enter by downloading and completing the standard application form available at www.crackingideas.com/competition or hard copies are available on request from email@example.com or from the freepost address at: Cracking Ideas, Freepost CF 4185, Newport, NP10 1BF.
 Entries can be submitted online.